priyankarauthan/Java-Interview-Questions/README.md

 First, both methods are operated in general over the thread.
 So if we do use threadT1.start() then this method will look for the run() method to create a new thread.
 While in case of theadT1.run() method will be executed just likely the normal method by the “Main” thread without the creation of any new thread.

+### Serialization
+Serialization is like saving an object as a file or converting it into a format that can be stored or sent over a network.

+Imagine you have a Toy (Java Object), and you want to pack it into a box (Convert to a file or stream) so you can store it or send it to someone.
+Later, you can unpack (Deserialize) it to get back the same toy (Java Object).

+## Where is Serialization Used in a Spring Boot Project?
+Serialization is widely used in Spring Boot for various functionalities, such as caching, session management, database operations, and messaging.

+## 🔹 Summary: Where Serialization is Used in Spring Boot
+Caching (Redis, Ehcache)	Objects are stored in cache Session Management	Sessions need to be shared across instances Message Queues (Kafka, RabbitMQ)	Objects need to be sent as messages REST APIs (Jackson, JSON/XML)	Objects are converted to JSON/XML Database ORM (JPA/Hibernate)	Objects with non-standard fields need serialization File Storage (S3, Local, NFS)	Objects are stored as files

+### What is Deserialization?

+Deserialization is the reverse of serialization—it converts stored or transmitted data (bytes, JSON, XML, etc.) back into a Java object.

+## 📌 Where is Deserialization Used in Spring Boot?
+Use Case	How Deserialization Happens?
+REST APIs (JSON/XML to Object)	Jackson converts JSON/XML into Java objects Message Queues (Kafka, RabbitMQ)	Messages are deserialized into Java objects Caching (Redis, Ehcache)	Cached objects are deserialized before use Session Management	Session attributes are deserialized when restored Database ORM (JPA/Hibernate)	Objects are deserialized when retrieved from DB File Storage (S3, Local, NFS)	Stored objects are deserialized when loaded